HermanMartinus/justsketchme-frontend/_drafts/character-design-how-to-go-from-silhouettes-to-thumbnails-in-5-steps.md

 ---
 title: Character Design - How to go from silhouettes to thumbnails in 5 steps
-date:
+date: 2020-09-13 22:00:00 +0000
+permalink: how-to-take-your-character-design-silhouettes-to-thumnbail
-description: 'Taking your '
+description: ''
 image: "/uploads/pexels-porapak-apichodilok-346885.jpg"
 author: Charlie Martinson

 ---
 Now that you've chosen your ideal [silhouette](https://justsketch.me/character-posing-silhouettes "silhouette") (and asked your friends which one speaks to them the most clearly) it's time to create several thumbnails.
-Choose your magic number and get creating. \[[https://drive.google.com/drive/u/0/folders/1-PxJQjwdfvQqwGpR2Q6ujPTbVi9iDoJr](https://drive.google.com/drive/u/0/folders/1-PxJQjwdfvQqwGpR2Q6ujPTbVi9iDoJr "https://drive.google.com/drive/u/0/folders/1-PxJQjwdfvQqwGpR2Q6ujPTbVi9iDoJr")\] \[timelapse\]
+Choose your magic number and get creating.

 Things you will want to consider when creating your characters: